 Whether in the court room, board room, or conference room, Foley lawyers are making a difference.
 Learn more about how our people are changing the business of doing business for our clients.
 This change can be seen by the work done by both our practice groups and industry teams.

 You will receive real-world, practical experience by attending court proceedings, depositions, hearings, negotiations, board meetings, and closings; participating in client meetings; drafting memoranda, briefs, and other documents; researching cutting edge legal issues, and much more.

 We encourage our summer associates to explore a variety of practice areas.
-We don’t pigeonhole you.
-Instead, we have developed an assignment database that allows you to choose projects that match your interests.
+We have developed an assignment database that allows you to choose projects that match your interests.
 You’ll be doing real work, on real matters, for real clients.

 As a summer associate, you will receive:

 As part of our Summer Associate Program, we offer a firmwide summer associate event.
 A highlight of the summer, this event brings together all of the summer associates from across the firm.
 Summer associates have the opportunity to learn more about the firm, meet with firm leadership, connect with their peers, and enjoy some of the sights of the host city.